 Mark joined the foundation in 2007 as director of Global Development Policy, Advocacy, and Special Initiatives.
-In 2012, he was appointed president of Global Policy, Advocacy, and Country Programs.
+In 2012, he was appointed president of Global Policy, Advocacy, and Country Programs and in 2016, the additional position as the foundation's first Chief Strategy Officer.

 Prior to joining the foundation in 2007, Mark held multiple positions at the United Nations, including senior advisor for policy and strategic communications in the Office of the Secretary General, and policy director in the Office of the Administrator of the United Nations Development Program.
-Prior to working for the U.N., he was a correspondent for the Financial Times in Johannesburg, London, and Washington D.C.
+Prior to that, he was a correspondent for the Financial Times in Johannesburg, London, and Washington D.C.

 Originally from South Africa, Mark holds a doctorate in international relations from Oxford University, where he was a Rhodes Scholar.
 He earned his bachelor's degree, summa cum laude, from Harvard University.